Juno (Overwatch): Analysis of gameplay

 In terms of gameplay, video game writers praised Juno for her ability to reward players for having sound game sense.
-Jeremy Gan in an article for Dexerto described her as the best designed character since the release of Overwatch 2.
+Jeremy Gan in an article for Dexerto described her as the best designed character added to the game since its 2023 release.
 Elaborating, he felt each character introduced since the game's release had either been under or overpowered; by comparison, he saw the greatest part of Juno's design being that "she does everything fairly".
 In particular, he emphasized her lack of a "bailout button" skill that had become common to Support-class characters in Overwatch, such as Baptiste's "Immortality Field".
 He felt such abilities made those characters unbearable to play against, as they provided a quick escape from being punished for poor planning.
 Meanwhile, Juno's utility required the player to be more aware of her positioning and team, and instead of fundamentally changing the game, rewarded good decision making.

 These sentiments were echoed by Tyler Colp of PC Gamer who saw her as the most strategically pleasing character in the game due to how her abilities required thought and setup to use properly.
 Colp emphasized her high mobility and the synergy of her skills, particularly in that she was one of the few characters since the game's release to be able to increase her team's movement speed and how that encouraged synergy with her other skills.
 He particularly praised the thought put into her Orbital Ray, noting the series had often struggled with balancing Ultimate abilities and writing that it could be a good path to follow for future characters, deviating away from the "'I win' button" feel of some Ultimates.
 Colp closed by stating that all together, she felt like a "brilliant blend of strategy and payoff" that made him miss when the game was "slow enough to have heroes who could change the course of a match by making a series of smart decisions to set their team".